rathodishva/To-Do-List/README.md

 1. Open `To-do.html` in any modern browser.
 2. Enter a task in the input box and click the "Add" button to add the task to the list.
 3. Click on a task to toggle its completion status.
-4. Click the "×" on a task to remove it from the list.s
+4. Click the "×" on a task to remove it from the list/s